-Hiouchi Trail is a 3.6 mile lightly trafficked out and back trail located near Crescent City, CA that features beautiful wild flowers and is good for all skill levels.
+Hiouchi Trail is a 3.6 mile lightly trafficked out and back trail located near Crescent City, California that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 One of my favorite hikes in the area.
 I do one longer than the one posted here usually. i usually hike to Howland hills rd and back and it can be extended in both directions.
 It doesn't get near as much traffic when the temporary bridge is not in place for the summer.